illustration of a shadow of a head, inside it multiple levels in a pyramid structure to show this blog is about developing high potential talent

 Developing High-Potential Talent: 7 Challenges in Identifying Emerging Leaders

-What you need to know about identifying and developing high-potential talent, including how to overcome the biggest challenges and best practices for a successful high-potential program.
+What you need to know about identifying and developing high-potential talent, including how to overcome the biggest challenges and best practices for a successful high-potential employee program.

 Read Time: 10 min